forumone/gesso/source/fonts/README.md

-Font used in a `@font-face` declaration in will be inlined or copied to a `dist/fonts` directory by Webpack, depending on the size of the file.
+Fonts used in a `@font-face` declaration in will be inlined or copied to a `dist/fonts` directory by Webpack, depending on the size of the file.

 Fonts used with services like typography.com, where the `@font-face` declaration